Graeme-Code/ConsensysBootCampFinalProject/ConsensysBootCamp/README.md

 Step three: Run test, to make sure the project is runnning correct.

-Step four: configure your wallet.
+Step four: Configure your wallet.
 In the truffle config file replace: const mnemonic = "secret" with mnemonic of your wallet.

+Step five: Run "npm install @openzeppelin/contracts"

-Step five: Should be good to deploy on rinkeby, run: truffle migrate --network rinkeby
+Step six: Should be good to deploy on rinkeby, run: truffle migrate --network rinkeby

-Step six: Cd into client, then run npm run start to boot up a local front end.
+Step seven: Cd into client, then run npm run start to boot up a local front end.

-Step seven: navigate to local host and make sure your metamask is on rinkeby network.
+Step eight: navigate to local host and make sure your metamask is on rinkeby network.
 Enjoy.

 **Demo Video**